datalad/datalad/docs/source/design/file_url_handling.rst

    This specification describes the current implementation.

-Datalad datasets can record URLs for file content access as metadata.
+DataLad datasets can record URLs for file content access as metadata.
 This is a feature provided by git-annex and is available for any annexed file.
 DataLad improves upon the git-annex functionality in two ways: